tayyabnasir01112-debug/562tires/docs/getting-started.md

 ## 4) Recording a sale
 - **Sales → New Sale**.
 - Customer/Vehicle: name, phone, vehicle make/model/year, plate, mileage.
 - Items: select product, set quantity, unit price, and per-item tax (for $1.73/tire, enter 1.73).
+If a tire has no per-item tax set, the system will add the California tire fee of $1.75/tire automatically.
 - Global tax: set in Settings (defaults to 9.5%); applied to subtotal.
+- Labor: optional labor cost line that is included in totals.
 - Discount: optional.
 - Saving a sale:
   - Deducts quantities from inventory.